Need Help? Give us a call.

 The example below has dummy text in its boxes, but here’s what we recommend that you list for each individual.
 You can use this same information in all organization charts:

-A matrix or cross-functional organization chart is useful if workers report to multiple supervisors.
+A matrix or cross-functional business organizational chart is useful if workers report to multiple supervisors.
 Like hierarchical graphs, matrix charts illustrate the immediate supervisory relationships between employees, but they also show the project manager, team, or department to which an employee reports.
 Solid lines once again indicate that an individual is the primary manager of the person below them.
 Dotted lines demonstrate a less direct but nonetheless important reporting connection.

 The example below from HubSpot shows a simple matrix chart:

-Once you’ve decided on the type of chart you’ll use, the rest of chart development is fairly straightforward.
+Once you’ve decided on the type of business organizational chart you’ll use, the rest of your chart development is fairly straightforward.
 Write a list of all the employees at your company, and include the pertinent information about them that we mentioned above.
 If you selected a hierarchical chart, place each individual in their proper order on the list.
 The owner of the business occupies the first tier, anyone who reports directly to them belongs on the second tier, and so on.
 If you chose a functional or circle chart, organize your list by department.
 And if you opted for a matrix chart, make note of all supervisory relationships.

-Fill in each box or branch of the chart that you’ve picked.
+Now that you have your small business organizational chart template and employee data, fill in each box or branch of the chart that you’ve picked.
 Once again, if your diagram is hierarchical, start with the owner or CEO of the business at the top.
 Create a box below the owner for each person who is an immediate report, and draw a solid vertical line down from the proprietor to each of these supervisees.
 Continue this process for each layer in the company chain of command, and move down the corporate ladder until you’ve placed every employee on the chart.

 If your graph is a functional design, fill in the primary boxes with the head of each department and the remainder with every individual they directly manage.
 Follow the same procedure with a matrix chart.
 Don’t forget to include secondary managers to the side of each department, and make dotted lines between boxes to represent those additional supervisory relationships.